How Many Miles Is a Truck Driver Allowed to Drive in One Day?

 Summer months are therefore the most common time for drivers to be delayed by construction and detours in these regions; in areas that experience mild, warm weather year-round, the prevalence of road construction will depend more on local projects and their timelines.

-If you’d like to help mitigate delays in the final stretch of your driver’s journey, be sure to communicate any major road construction projects in your area to your transportation provider.
+If you’d like to help mitigate delays in the final stretch of your driver’s journey, remember that most drivers won’t be local to your area and will therefore not be aware of road closures or detours due to construction.
+Be sure to communicate any major road construction projects in your area to your transportation provider.

 Geography